PinkPrison/PinkCore/README.md

 ### :exclamation: API Includes the following:

-- An easier way to send actionbars and (sub)titles to players :tulip:
+- An easier way to send actionbars and (sub)titles to players

-- Easy ways to create Items and Skulls primarily for GUI's :skull:
+- Easy ways to create Items and Skulls primarily for GUI's

-- Implements TriumphTeams [Gui-System](https://github.com/TriumphTeam/triumph-gui) for easy use :eagle:
+- Implements TriumphTeams [Gui-System](https://github.com/TriumphTeam/triumph-gui) for easy use

+- Various utillities

 # CORE